LILITH’S HAREM OF A MAGIC THEATRE AGARTHA

 Hesse would have seen the Num of the Kalahari Bushmen as being the same experience of arousing the Kundalini Shakti, as described by the ancient practitioners of Yoga, which also initiates hypnagogic trance.
-When experiencing trance, the initial phase is that of feeling the distinct sensation that one is falling backwards into a yawning void towards the back of your Hyperreal head.
+When experiencing trance, the initial phase is that of feeling the distinct sensation that you are falling backwards into a yawning void towards the back of your Hyperreal head.

-As you descend into the void, it is very important that one does not fear, otherwise your fears will determine what you will eventually access of a conscious dream destination.
-In North-Central-Asian shamanistic practice and that of Tibetan Buddhism, the dream destination is that of Agartha, wherein the (Succubae) Dakinis are to be found, whom frequent Agartha, likened to that of a Harem city.
+As you descend into the void, it is very important that you do not not fear, otherwise your fears will determine what you will eventually access of a conscious dream destination.
+In North-Central-Asian shamanistic practice and that of Tibetan Buddhism, the dream destination is that of Agartha, wherein the (Succubi/Succubae) Dakinis are to be found, whom frequent Agartha, likened to that of a Harem city.

 If you are into Edward Bulwer-Lytton’s book: The Coming Race, you might meet up with a Vril-ya Nordic woman piloting her Vimana of a UFO from out of her primordial world; if you are more into the works of Edgar Rice Burroughs, you could perceive the inner descent as leading you to prehistoric Pellucidar where dark haired Dian the beautiful awaits your infernal intercourse into her hot Agartha womb core.